 Executive Functioning Skills are the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
-They are the bedrock for learning and when student have daily practice employing them they are more like to succeed academically and in the workplace.
+They are the bedrock for learning and when students have daily practice employing them they are more likely to succeed academically and in the workplace.

 Executive Functions are best learned when students can see them modeled and get daily practice employing them.
 Additionally, students are likely to take the risks inherent to learning when they are in in predictable learning environments.
 This course will equip you with a daily learning routine that will simultaneously teach students executive functions.

-As students progress through their K-12 experience schoolwork gets harder and more complex, while students are asked to be more independent learners.
-Young people with weak Executive Functions, or those who struggle with executive dysfunction, tend to fall further and further behind.
+As students progress through their K-12 experience schoolwork gets harder and more complex, yet students are asked to be more independent in their learning.
+Young people with weak or lacking Executive Functioning Skills, or those who struggle with executive dysfunction, tend to fall further and further behind.